thomasvrussell/sfft/README.rst

 Comments on Backward Compatiablity
 -----------

-We have tried our best to ensure the backward compatiablity, however, the rule was sometimes overrided in the development of sfft.
-E.g., some arguments might be deprecated in higher version of sfft.
+We have tried our best to ensure the backward compatiablity, however, the rule was sometimes overrided in the development of sfft, e.g., some arguments might be deprecated in higher version of sfft.
 Users might get errors when they use old scripts but update sfft to a higher version.
 To solve the problem, I have been maintaining the test scripts on Github to make sure they can always work for the lastest version of sfft.
 You can also find the change log of arguments in the test scripts.

 What's new
 -----------